hanshoglund/vitry/manual.md

 ~~~~~~~~~~~~~~~~~~~~

-### Function calls
+### Function application

-Consists of a callable expression followed by other expressions.
+Consists of a callable expression followed by another expression.^[Haskell users may like to know that application works exactly like in Haskell, i.e. the leftmost function is applied to the next, which creates a curried function that may be applied to further arguments.]

 ~~~~~~~~~~~~~~~~~~~~
 print "hello world"
 not true
 sum 1 2 3 4
 ~~~~~~~~~~~~~~~~~~~~

 ### Special forms

 The so-called special forms are identified by the following keywords: